 - Manipulation of symptom-free areas of the spine.
 As a general rule, a chiropractor should not manipulate areas that do not have symptoms.
-For example, a chiropractor will not manipulate the patient's neck if the patient has a lower back problem.
+For example, a chiropractor will not manipulate the patient's neck if the patient has a lower back problem only.

 - Treating all patients the same.
 It is advisable for patients to avoid practitioners who tend to find the same thing wrong with every patient and treat every patient with the same treatment program.

 - Long-term treatment programs.
-Patients should be cautious if a chiropractor recommends a lengthy (e.g., a 3-, 6-, or 12-month) chiropractic program after just 1 or 2 consultations.
-The majority of patients will find pain relief within several weeks of treatment, and if not, then another treatment approach - possibly by a different health provider - is likely warranted.
+Patients need to be cautious if a chiropractor recommends a lengthy chiropractic program after just 1 or 2 visits, such as lasting 3 months or more.
+The majority of patients will find significant pain relief within several weeks of treatment.
+When symptom relief is not experienced within this time period, another treatment approach—possibly by a different health provider—is likely warranted.

-The bottom line for patients is to exercise their judgment in choosing a good chiropractor, as they should when choosing any type of health care practitioner.
+The bottom line for patients is to exercise their judgment in choosing a good chiropractor—the same as when choosing any type of health care practitioner.